#![allow(unused_variables)]

 }

 We can see here how under the hood the JS is managing a table of JS values which are passed to the Wasm binary, so Wasm actually only works in indices.
-If we pass the --reference-types flag to the CLI, however, the generated JS looks like:
+If we compile with -Ctarget-feature=+reference-types (by default since Rust v1.82), however, the generated JS looks like:

 export function takes_js_value(a) {